 Raise your arms up to shoulder height, so that they are parallel with the floor.

-Inhale and exhale as you come back to the centre and keep turning to repeat the movement to the left.
+Come back to the centre and keep turning to repeat the movement to the left.

 These are the reps you should do of the exercises for each week of the program: